CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 Extending News Room with API and Mobile Client
 - **Monday:**
-  - [ ] User Authentication using tokens (theory and Devise Token Auth as example) Extending an existing device with tokens - Oliver
+  - [ ] Morning: User Authentication using tokens - API only - new app with RSpec.  - Oliver
   - [ ] Afternoon: Sprint Review for each team - Thomas & Magnus
   - [ ] Afternoon Demo: Setup Devise Token auth on an existing Rails app with Devise already present - Oliver (slides + coding demo)